awslabs/duvet/design/witness/spec.md

 (`is_annotation_executed`, or the degraded path), applied to one witness's coverage maps.
 This specification adds no new per-annotation scoring semantics.
+The verified Phase 4 layer implements the "or" per file: a `ScoringMode` routes each file to the classified or the degraded scorer, and engine trust-boundary refusals are encoded as `Unscorable` — binds nothing, executes nothing (decisions.md, Decision 15).

 If w's `files` contains no map for X's file at all, `executed(X, w)` is false.